Chinese Times

 The Chinese Times was a Chinese language newspaper established in Melbourne in 1902.
 Its Chinese title was initially 愛國報 Aiguobao (Patriotic Newspaper, 1902–1905), later 警東新報 Jingdongxinbao (1905–1914), 平報 Pingbao (1917), 民報 Minbao (The People, 1919-1922).
-At the time of its establishment it was the only Chinese-language newspaper in Melbourne, and one of three in Australia (along with the Chinese-Australian Herald and the Tung Wah Times, both published in Sydney).
+At the time of its establishment it was the only Chinese-language newspaper in Melbourne, and one of three in Australia (along with the Chinese Australian Herald and the Tung Wah Times, both published in Sydney).
 From 1919 it was the official newspaper of the Kuomintang in Australia.
 It moved to Sydney in 1922, where it continued to publish until 1949.

 The first edition appeared on 5 February 1902.
 It appeared weekly, initially on Wednesdays but from February 1905 on Saturdays.
 It ceased publication on a few occasions, including in 1907, between 1915 and 1919, and between 1920 and 1922.

 Editorship

+Employee of the Chinese Times Newspaper handpicking Chinese characters to print press, 17 September 1941.

 The founding editor and owner was 鄭祿 Zheng Lu, also known as Thomas Chang Luke.
 Zheng had been editor of the Tung Wah Times between 1899 and 1901 but his republican views became a source of tension and he left to start his own newspaper.

 In 1905 Zheng sold the Chinese Times to Ruan Jianzhai.
 The paper closed temporarily in 1907 owing to financial difficulties.
 In 1908 it was revived by the Chinese Empire Reform Association as an organ for the republican movement, with Lew Goot-chee (Liu Dihuan) and later Wong Shee Ping (Wong Yue-kung) acting as editors.
 In 1919, the paper was transferred to the Melbourne branch of the Kuomintang.
 In 1922 the paper moved to Sydney, initially with Wong as editor.
 It continued to publish until the end of the Second World War.